syncfusion-content/javascript-docs/js/Maps/Map-Elements.md

 ![](/js/Maps/Map-Elements_images/Map-Elements_img4.png)

-## Shapes/Bubbles selection on legend item click
+### Toggle Legend

-You can select a specific shapes or bubbles while clicking on the corresponding legend item through disabling the [`toggleVisibility`](../api/ejmap#members:layers-legendsettings-togglevisibility) option of the legend.
-The default value of toggleVisibility option is **false**.
+You can enable this property by setting [`toggleVisibility`](../api/ejmap#members:layers-legendsettings-togglevisibility) property in legend settings.
+Now, you can toggle the shapes or bubbles by clicking on the corresponding legend item.
+The default value of toggleVisibility property is **false**.

 {% highlight javascript %}